symbolverse/symbolverse-promo/README.md

 Symbolverse takes an **input of a workflow** described as symbolic expressions, interface declarations for each step/tool, and optional casts where uncertainty exists.
 After static analysis, it may produce the output of **structural confirmation** or **precise structural errors**.
 Reported errors include missing capability, invalid projection, or incompatible interface, all caught before they show up at the runtime.

 Symbolverse represents guardrails, a filter, or a validator.
 It is able to say “this is nonsense” before we dive into the execution.
 It rejects structurally impossible plans, requests casts where assumptions are needed, and never lies about certainty.
 It doesn't promise sentience, truth, or intelligence.
 It promises structure.

+## The Essence

+In a world where the majority chases beautiful but complex graphical interfaces, a small oasis of **simplicity and minimalism** arises.
+No graphical user interface, only text mode.
+No millions of colors, only a **chat-like command line or network interface** access.
+We intentionally trade the visual decoration for **meaningful foundations**.
+The conceptual depth is focused on the theoretical background.
+From this seed, and without unnecessary features, we bring the Symbolverse into existence.

 ```
 // WORK IN PROGRESS //